 From Extraction to Replacement

 With most extractions, a local anesthetic will be all that is needed to make the procedure comfortable.
 While this procedure is generally very fast, please share any concerns or preferences for sedation with Dr. Holladay.

 When a tooth has been removed, nearby teeth may move and cause problems with chewing or with your jaw joint.
 To avoid these complications, Dr. Holladay may recommend that you replace the extracted tooth with a dental implant.
 Dental implants are the most natural replacement for missing teeth because they mimic the natural tooth root as opposed to simply bridging the gap as with Bridges.
 Because they replace the tooth root, they prevent the neighboring teeth from shifting and interfering with proper jaw function.

-We don’t like to think about tooth extractions because we fill there is pain and discomfort associated with it.
-However, that is why most people come in for a tooth extraction is because they are having pain.
-The advancements in dentistry have made extractions and other treatments virtually pain free and there is very minimal discomfort which is mostly with the healing process.
-Sometimes after an extraction is done, the doctor will prescribe antibiotics to help keep down on infection and make the healing process easier.
+We don’t like to think about tooth extractions because we feel there is pain and discomfort associated with it.
+However, that is why most people come in for a tooth extraction: because they are having pain.
+The advancements in dentistry have made extractions and other treatments virtually pain free.
+There is very minimal discomfort which is mostly with the healing process.
+We may prescribe pain medication as well as antibiotics to help keep down infection and make the healing process easier.

-If you are in pain and feel you may need a tooth removed, call our office today for a consultation or if it is an emergency we will get you in just as quick ast we can.
+If you are in pain and feel you may need a tooth removed, call our office today at (843) 903-3111 for a consultation.